-Additionally, we observed inefficiencies stemming from page fault handling.
+improve the explanation of secondary invalid, we have an empty handlers vector in cache and then pass a ref to it for use as a safe invalid pointer write our observations and then link to the to-be-added section describing these updates Additionally, we observed inefficiencies stemming from page fault handling.
 Task execution time increases when page faults are handled by the DSA, leading to cache misses.
 Consequently, our execution time becomes bound to that of DDR-SDRAM, as misses prompt a fallback to the data's source location.
 When page faults are handled by the CPU during allocation, these misses are avoided.
 However, the execution time of the first data access through the Cache significantly increases due to page fault handling.
 One potential solution entails bypassing the system's memory management by allocating a large memory block and implementing a custom memory management scheme.
 As memory allocation is a complex topic, we opted to delegate this responsibility to the user by mandating the provision of new- and free-like functions akin to the policy functions utilized for determining placement and task distribution.
 Consequently, the benchmark can pre-allocate the required memory blocks, trigger page mapping, and subsequently pass these regions to the Cache.
-With this we also remove the dependency on libnuma, mentioned as a restriction in Section ??.
+With this we also remove the dependency on libnuma, mentioned as a restriction in Section 4.1.4.

-write our observations and then link to the to-be-added section describing these updates dont write about modifying the design but adapt the design and add forward references there to here to explain necessity
+dont write about modifying the design but adapt the design and add forward references there to here to explain necessity